ThePorgs/Exegol/README.md

   - Stop exegol : `exegol-stop`

 # Tools
 The tools installed in Exegol are mostly installed from sources in order to have the latest version when deploying Exegol.
 Some of the tools can be found in a complete kali install though.
 Some installs are made with go, pip, apt, gem etc. The installs are not perfect but hey, it works!
+You will find most of the tools in `/opt/tools`.
 Some of the tools:
 - Responder (https://github.com/lgandx/Responder)
 - CrackMapExec (https://github.com/mpgn/CrackMapExec)